AndreaPasqualini/numerical_methods_macroeconomics/class_notebooks/README.md

    Some people use Beamer to create their posters for conferences.
    Some people use PowerPoint to create graphs that are then included in their LaTeX documents.
    We are competent people who should use the right tool for the right job.
-   Using Jupyter Notebooks allows me to show how we can use web technologies to make our job a bit easier or more exciting (I use notebooks all the time for my research!).
+   Using Jupyter Notebooks allows me to show how we can use web technologies to make our job a bit easier or more exciting (I use notebooks all the time for my research).
    Also consider that, at some point, you will need to come up with a personal website.
    Jupyter Notebooks can easily be embedded in your website, if you want to show off your skills.
 1. The choice of IDE is a very personal one.